 Section 429 of the Stafford Act, 42 U.S.C. § 5189g, establishes the UFR process.
-This is an expedited and unified interagency review process to ensure compliance with EHP requirements applicable to disaster recovery projects are met.
-The process coordinates EHP reviews to expedite planning and decision-making for disaster recovery projects, thereby improving the assistance provided by the federal government during federally declared disasters.
+This is an expedited and unified interagency review process to ensure compliance with EHP requirements applicable to disaster recovery projects.
+The process coordinates EHP reviews to expedite planning and decisionmaking for disaster recovery projects, thereby improving the assistance provided by the federal government during federally declared disasters.

-Under the UFR, the Subrecipient's primary responsibility is to provide information and documentation to funding and permitting agencies about proposed projects and their potential impact to natural and cultural resources.
+Under the UFR, the subrecipient's primary responsibility is to provide information and documentation to funding and permitting agencies about proposed projects and their potential impact to natural and cultural resources.
 Documentation includes any existing EHP-related documents relevant to each proposed project, which may include EHP-related documentation prepared for past or related projects.
-Additionally, the Subrecipient is required to adhere to and implement all applicable conditions and requirements related to funded projects.
+Additionally, the subrecipient is required to adhere to and implement all applicable conditions and requirements related to funded projects.
+FEMA is the lead agency for the EHP of FEMA PA projects.